bokner/solverl/README.md

 Inspired by [Minizinc Python](https://minizinc-python.readthedocs.io/en/0.3.0/index.html).

-**Disclaimer**: This project is in very early stages, has neither been used in production, nor extensively tested.
-Use on your own risk.
+**Disclaimer**: This project is in its very early stages, and has not been used in production, nor extensively tested.
+Use at your own risk.
 ## Installation

 You will need to install Minizinc.
 Please refer to https://www.minizinc.org/software.html for details.

 ###### **Note**:

-The code was tested and run on macOS Catalina and Ubuntu 18.04 with Minizinc v2.4.3 only.
+The code was only tested and run on macOS Catalina and Ubuntu 18.04 with Minizinc v2.4.3.

 ###### **Note**: